American Water Works (AWK)

 John C. Griffith, President and Chief Executive Officer

-Mr. Griffith was appointed President and Chief Executive Officer of American Water Works Company, Inc. in May 2025, having served as President since August 2024.
-Prior to this, he was Executive Vice President and Chief Financial Officer of American Water from 2022.
-Before joining American Water, Mr. Griffith served as a Managing Director in Bank of America Securities' Mergers & Acquisitions (M&A) group, where he led the M&A practice for regulated utilities and renewable energy.
-He also held the position of CEO at HighWave Energy, a start-up renewable fuels company, and spent fourteen years with Merrill Lynch & Co., culminating as a Managing Director in M&A.
+John C. Griffith was appointed President of American Water in August 2024 and became Chief Executive Officer in May 2025.
+Prior to these roles, he served as Executive Vice President and Chief Financial Officer of American Water from May 2022 to July 2024.
+Before joining American Water, Mr. Griffith was a Managing Director in Bank of America Securities' Global Regulated Utilities and Renewable Energy group from 2014 to 2022.
+From 2008 to 2014, he served as CEO of HighWave Energy, a start-up renewable fuels company.
+He also spent fourteen years with Merrill Lynch & Co., where he culminated as a Managing Director in M&A.

 David Bowler, Executive Vice President and Chief Financial Officer

-Cheryl W. Norton, Executive Vice President and Chief Operating Officer
+Cheryl Norton, Executive Vice President and Chief Operating Officer

-Ms. Norton is the Executive Vice President and Chief Operating Officer for American Water, overseeing the performance of the company's regulated state subsidiaries, business development, customer service, engineering, health and safety, and environmental and regulatory compliance.
-She began her career with American Water in 1988 as a microbiology research technician.
-Her extensive experience within the company includes serving as president of New Jersey American Water, Missouri American Water, and Kentucky American Water.
-Ms. Norton also previously held the position of Chief Environmental Officer for American Water.
+Cheryl Norton serves as Executive Vice President and Chief Operating Officer for American Water, a role she assumed effective March 1, 2021.
+She is responsible for the performance of American Water's regulated states, business development, customer service, and systemwide engineering, health and safety, and environmental and regulatory compliance.
+In December 2019, she was also named American Water's Chief Environmental Officer.
+Her career with American Water began in 1988 as a microbiology research technician.
+She has held various leadership positions within the company, including President of New Jersey American Water, Senior Vice President of the Eastern Division, President of Missouri American Water, President of Kentucky American Water, and Vice President of Operations for Illinois American Water.

 AI Analysis | Feedback